All Episodes

 And only you could have ensured the same freedoms for the next generation by continuing to serve.

-I don't see a lot of people wanting to serve.
+But I don't see a lot of people wanting to serve.

-I see a lot of people questioning why they should serve and will it put me in danger.
+I see a lot of people questioning why they should serve and will it put me in danger and they want to change things, the Constitution.

 They want to change the way our government runs.

-But now, you see, that freedom and this country's way of life are in peril of dying with you because no one wants to serve anything, it seems like anymore, except for their own special interest.
+But now, you see, that freedom and this country's way of life are in peril of dying with you because no one wants to serve anything, it seems like, anymore, except for their own special interest.

-Lastly, imagine the oppressed and those that were enslaved who suffered as martyrs to the growth of equal rights.
+And lastly, imagine the oppressed and those that were enslaved who suffered as martyrs to the growth of equal rights.

 They too could be standing around you right now.